matthewyang204/NotepadEE/README.md

 HTML file in each release is for Chromebooks

-You can download prebuilt Mac binaries in the Releases.
+You can download prebuilt Mac and Linux binaries in the Releases.

-Linux users: build from source